siraat-ai-academy/feelings-unwritten/jamalu-and-ai.md

 > **“Learner ki ehmiyat, duniya se zyada hoti hai.”**
+> *(The learner’s worth is greater than the world itself.)*

 > **"Ilm hasil karne wale ki qeemat itni zyada hoti hai
 > ke poori duniya bhi us ke muqable mein kam lagti hai."**
-> *(The learner’s worth is greater than the world itself.)*
+> *(The worth of the one who seeks knowledge is so great
+> that even the entire world feels small in comparison.)*

 ---